EmiliaWenta/goit-react-hw-06-phonebook/README.md

 ## General Information

-- This project concerns task no. 4 from the GoIT react.js module course.
+- This project concerns task no. 6 from the GoIT react.js module course.
-- Task goal: learnig how to using hooks.
+- Task goal: learnig how to using redux and reduxToolkit.
 - Main setup and functionality.
   - Form - here you can add new contact (name and phone-number).
   - The updated contact list is displayed below.